 There are few words that inspire more panic in a parent.
-They make me want to high tail it to the mall, buy my daughter a phone, immediately sign her up for Instagram, Snapchat, Facetime, Twitter, Tumblr, Pinterest, AND Houseparty, and let her stay up all night posting photos of unicorn Frappuccinos.
+They make me want to high tail it to the mall, buy my daughter a phone, immediately sign her up for Instagram, Snapchat, Facetime, Twitter, Pinterest, AND Houseparty, and let her stay up all night posting photos of unicorn Frappuccinos.

 Instead, I plant my feet firmly on the floor and breathe deeply into my core.
 “You don’t need a phone.”

-Before you dismiss me as a desperately out-of-touch Tiger Mom with no concept of social currency or what it’s like to be a teenager in 2019, let me tell you a bit about my daughter: Her mind moves at warp speed.
+Before you dismiss me as a desperately out-of-touch Tiger Mom with no concept of social currency or what it’s like to be a teenager today, let me tell you a bit about my daughter: Her mind moves at warp speed.
 She’s smart, funny, explosive, highly anxious, tightly wound, and fond of typing emails in ALL CAPS to help get her point across.

 Adding social media to the mix feels a bit like throwing kerosene on a fire.

 I’m so torn.
 And she can smell my ambivalence.